qt/qtwebengine-chromium/chromium/tools/metrics/histograms/README.md

 milestone in the obsolete tag entry.
 If your histogram is being replaced by a new version, we suggest noting that in the previous histogram's description.

+A changelist that marks a histogram as obsolete should be reviewed by all current owners.

 Deleting histogram entries would be bad if someone to accidentally reused your old histogram name and thereby corrupts new data with whatever old data is still coming in.
 It's also useful to keep obsolete histogram descriptions in